-As a beginning blogger, when you search for ways to come up with blog post ideas, you’ll read tips like:
+Do you want to bang your head against the desk when you search for ways to come up with blog post ideas and read tips like

-And instantly become frustrated because you don’t have any of those things yet.
+because you don’t have any of those things yet?

 Your well of inspiration eventually runs dry, and you find yourself staring at a blinking cursor on a blank page instead of sharing your knowledge and building your following.

-In this post, I’ll show you five tools I use to come up with blog post ideas when you don’t have a huge following to draw inspiration from.
+If this sounds familiar, read on!
+In this post, I’ll show you five tools that will help you brainstorm blog post ideas when you don’t have a huge following to draw inspiration from.